Sankalp774/Legal-contract-AI/README.md

-# AI Contract Tool
+# Legal Contract Analyzer by AI
-An AI-powered tool to analyze contracts, classify clauses, and extract key insights for legal and business use.
+A smart legal document analysis tool that simplifies and streamlines the process of understanding legal contracts.
+This project uses NLP techniques to summarize, extract key clauses, generate questions, and evaluate answers, making it ideal for law students, professionals, and anyone dealing with complex legal texts.

 ## Features
 - Classify clauses (e.g., Termination, Confidentiality).